cometa-rocks/cometa_documentation/cometa_features.md

 In the OPTIONS section of the Step Report, you should find the following icon.

-> **Note:** In case of vulnerabilities, a red indicator will be shown otherwise, the color will be gray.
+> **Note:** In case of vulnerabilities, a red indicator will be shown; otherwise, the color will be gray.

 1. This indicates that the network header has been recorded and does have vulnerabilities.